googlefonts/how-to-hint-variable-fonts/README.md

 **Left** Older autohinting code.
 In this example the hinting is intended for black and white rendering.
 Hinting code is added to control every aspect of the glyph for onsceeen rendering.
 All of the x-direction code is needed to control, spacing, proportion, symmetry, diagonal control, alignment and glyph shape.
 Additional Deltas would be needed to clean up the appearance of the glyph for perfectly symmetical display in black and white.

-**Right** Showing new style hinting, with some simple hinting code to control x-height alignment and interpolation.
+**Right** New style hinting.
+Some simple hinting code to control x-height alignment and interpolation.
 All of the x-hinting code that was needed in the horizonal direction is no longer needed, and instead is rendered from the font outline, by DirectWrite subpixel rendering.

 ### Newer rendering and Why Hinting is still important. (title?)

-Most modern Browsers and common rendering environments, such as Microsoft Office on Windows, now have full support for the latest DirectWrite (link?) rendering.
+Most modern Browsers and common rendering environments, such as Microsoft Office on Windows, now have full support for the latest DirectWrite rendering. (link?)
 VTT also has the DirectWrite font rasterizer built in.
 This allows you to proof your font, in the VTT Tool, while hinting, confident that the results will be replicated in the real world, in browsers and applications that use DW as their default.

 **Key Features of the DirectWrite font rendering** (link?)

 **Subpixel Positioning**

 When DirectWrite renders the font spacing, glyphs can begin on a subpixel boundary.
 Subpixel positioning, greatly improves the spacing of type on screen, especially at small sizes.
 The spacing accuracy that can be achieved by starting a glyphs spacing on a subpixel boundary, versus a whole pixel is significant.
-This more accurate spacing is critical in achieving a smooth flow and even typographic color.
+This more accurate spacing is critical in achieving a smooth flow and even typographic color to the text.
 In addition, hinting is no longer needed to control the fonts spacing, which in the past took a lot of extra code and time to complete.

 **Horizontal and Vertical antialiasing**

 Subpixel rendering improves the horizontal aspect of type on screen but not the vertical.
-Older types of Rendering such as Cleartype in Windows GDI for example, only supported horizontal anti-aliasing.
+Older types of Rendering, such as Cleartype in Windows GDI for example, only supported horizontal anti-aliasing.
 This meant that aliasing or ‘jaggies’, were still very apparent at larger sizes on screen.
 In order to fix this problem and give a smoother vertical effect, DirectWrite applies anti-aliasing in the y-direction, in addition to using the horizontal subpixel rendering.

 The addition of support for vertical anti-aliasing, helped a great deal in smoothing out the appearance of text onscreen, particularly at larger sizes.
 In a similar fashion, outlines are first scaled and then placed on the pixel grid of the screen. (super sampling etc……..insert antialiasing explanation).

-However, for smaller font sizes, when a fonts outline are scaled and rendered with no hinting, the vertical anti-aliasing can cause significant blur, particularly in horizontal features. **This is one important area that Hinting can adress, in particular for text reading sizes on screen with a lower resolution**
+However, for smaller font sizes, when a fonts outline are scaled and rendered with no hinting, the vertical anti-aliasing can cause significant blur, particularly in horizontal features. **This is one important area that Hinting can address, in particular for text reading sizes on screen with a lower resolution**

 **For todays common rendering environments, Hinting can help with**